All Products

 secretName: tls-secret

-Clusters that run a Kubernetes version earlier than 1.19
+Clusters of a version earlier than 1.19

 apiVersion: networking.k8s.io/v1beta1